List of The Grudge characters: Toshio Saeki

-Toshio Saeki portrayed by (Yuya Ozeki, Ohga Tanaka and Shimba Tsuchiya) was the son of Kayako and Takeo.
-In life, he enjoyed drawing and owned a cat.
-After he witnesses the death of his mother at the hands of his father, Takeo drowned Toshio in the bathtub, before killing his son's pet cat.
-Now Toshio's cursed spirit inhabits the house, along with the spirits of his parents and cat.
-He usually just haunts people, but there are times in which he has killed.
-He makes a meowing noise.
+Toshio Saeki (portrayed by Yuya Ozeki, Ohga Tanaka and Shimba Tsuchiya) was the son of Kayako and Takeo.
+After he witnessed the death of his mother at the hands of his father, Takeo drowned Toshio in the bathtub, before killing his pet cat.
+Toshio's cursed spirit was left to inhabit the house, along with the spirits of his parents and cat.
+He makes a meowing noise instead of speaking.